• Oct 16, 2024

 • Altitude Sickness: If you are trekking at high altitudes, especially in a place like Everest Base Camp, Annapurna Circuit, and Manaslu Circuit which are above 5000m, you have to be aware of altitude sickness.

-• Acclimatization: Plan a proper acclimatization day for you to cope in Higher altitudes.
-Spend an extra day acclimatizing if you are not sure, be well hydrated and avoid alcohol and coffee in high altitudes.
+• Acclimatization: Plan a proper acclimatization day for you to cope with higher altitudes.
+Spend an extra day acclimatizing if you are not sure, be well hydrated, and avoid alcohol and coffee in high altitudes.
+If you don't have an acclimatization day for high-altitude trekking we highly recommend you add it.

 Nepal also has scammers just like any other country.
 Being alert is the best way to stay away from possible scams.
-Traveling through a government-registered reputed travel agency with a certain period of experience is the best for the tourist visiting Nepal.
+Traveling through a government-registered reputed travel agency with a certain period of experience is the best way for tourists visiting Nepal.
 Some of the possible scams that might occur are:

 • Unauthorized Guide Scam: There would be many people wanting to talk to tourists when they are walking on the road, and people might come to talk in a friendly way offering you various treks and tours at a low price but after the trek is completed they might ask for an unreasonable tip.
 And also they might take you to a shop and persuade you to buy an item from which they will earn a huge commission from a shopkeeper.
 They might also take you to one of their friends to sign you up for an overpriced tour.